The Kyoto Omiya Imperial Palace/The Sento Imperial Palace

 - Yatsuhashi Bridge

-- The path crosses the South Pond via this Yatsuhashi Bridge (zigzag bridge) covered by a wisteria arbor.
+- The path crosses the South Pond via this the Yatsuhashi Bridge (zigzag bridge) covered by a wisteria trellis.

 |